 In applying the test for confusion, I have considered that it is a matter of first impression and imperfect recollection.
-In view of my conclusions above, and particularly in view of the similarities between the wares, trades and marks of the parties and the reputation associated with the opponent's registered mark, I am left in a state of doubt respecting the issue of confusion.
-Since the onus is on the applicant, I must resolve that doubt against it.

-Consequently, the first ground of opposition is successful insofar as it is based on the opponent's registration for its mark POLO.
-The remaining grounds therefore need not be considered.
+In view of my conclusions above, and particularly in view of the similarities between the wares, trades and marks of the parties, I find that the applicant has failed to satisfy the legal burden on it to show that its trade-mark is not confusing with the opponent's previously applied for trade-mark Design of a Horse.
+The third ground of opposition insofar as it is based on application No. 550,265 is therefore successful and the remaining grounds need not be considered.